 Understanding Your Stoma

 Stomas do have some similarities.
-All stomas should be shiny, wet and red in color, similar to the inside of your mouth.
-A stoma does not have nerve endings; therefore, it does not transmit pain or other sensations.
-However, it has many blood vessels and may bleed slightly if irritated or rubbed.
-This is normal, but if bleeding is prolonged or if you have bloody discharge from your stoma, be sure to contact your healthcare professional.1
+All stomas should be shiny, wet and red in colour, similar to the inside of your mouth.
+A stoma does not have nerve endings; therefore, it should not hurt.
+It is, however, rich in blood vessels and may bleed slightly if irritated or rubbed.
+This is normal, but if bleeding is prolonged or if the discharge from the stoma is bloody, please contact your healthcare professional.1

 Selecting the best pouching system depends on your stoma type and the particular physical characteristics of your stoma.